What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 NUANS offers an official search compared to simple internet or directory checks.

-It searches a federal database that gathers names from all provinces and territories.
-This makes it more reliable and comprehensive.
+It searches a database that gathers names from participating provinces and territories.
+This makes it more reliable and comprehensive for jurisdictions that use the system.

-Unlike informal searches, a NUANS report is a legal requirement for federal incorporation and for many provinces, including Ontario and Alberta.
+A NUANS report is a legal requirement for federal incorporation under the Canada Not-for-profit Corporations Act and for incorporation in Ontario (under ONCA), Alberta, New Brunswick, and Prince Edward Island.

-Other searches may not cover trademarks or all jurisdictions, leaving gaps that could cause issues later.
+Other informal searches may not cover trademarks or all jurisdictions, leaving gaps that could cause issues later.

-Using NUANS ensures our charity’s name meets government standards before we submit our incorporation documents.
+Using NUANS in jurisdictions that require it ensures your charity's name meets government standards before you submit your incorporation documents.

 What Is a NUANS Reservation Number?